mikerabat/DelphiFido2/README.md

 The project is based on Delphi 2010 and not tested on later versions - due to the use of some generics it is also not compatible with older versions.

+There are external dependency on SuperObject used to decode and encode JSON.
+Download and install it from https://github.com/hgourvest/superobject and a Delphi CBOR implementation from https://github.com/mikerabat/DelphiCBOR

+## Apache module ##

+There is now a small project available that allows to integrate the base functionality of WebAuthn into an Apache 2.2 server.
+The project also relies on Indy and OpenSSL functionality for the SHA-256 hashing so make sure you keep the latest Indy OpenSSL compatible binaries around.

+Please note there is only a very simple file based key storage and no device storage implemented so anyone using that should do it differently ;)

+Please note that the WebAuthn website source is based on the great work of the webauthn.io guys!!

+Installation:
+* Setup an apache server (e.g. xamp or from https://www.apachelounge.com/download/)
+* Add a folder webauthnmod to the apache installation and copy the cbor.dll, crypto-45.dll and fido2.dll to this folder.
+* Point the Delphi Apache output folder to this folder
+* Add the line
+   LoadModule fido2_module webuthmod/mod_fidoWebauthn.so
+  to the httpd.conf file.
+* Create a local https certificate (can be self signed) and enable encryption in the httpd.conf file. e.g. follow instructions on https://www.sslshopper.com/article-how-to-create-and-install-an-apache-self-signed-certificate.html
+* Copy the provided htdocs files to setup a website over the original one.
+* To debug the module you can setup "Start->Parameter" Host Application in Delphi.
+Provide the httpd.exe there and add the option "-X"